Zuehlke/ConfZ/docs/source/usage/confz_class.rst

 ---------

-Per default, the :class:`~confz.ConfZ` class behaves like `BaseModel` of pydantic and allows to specify your config with typehints, either using standard Python types of more `advanced ones <https://pydantic-docs.helpmanual.io/usage/types/>`_:
+Per default, the :class:`~confz.ConfZ` class behaves like `BaseModel` of pydantic and allows to specify your config with typehints, either using standard Python types or more `advanced ones <https://pydantic-docs.helpmanual.io/usage/types/>`_:

 >>> from confz import ConfZ